EncFS

 EncFS is a Free (LGPL) FUSE-based cryptographic filesystem.
 It transparently encrypts files, using an arbitrary directory as storage for the encrypted files.

 Two directories are involved in mounting an EncFS filesystem: the source directory, and the mountpoint.
 Each file in the mountpoint has a specific file in the source directory that corresponds to it.
 The file in the mountpoint provides the unencrypted view of the one in the source directory.
 Filenames are encrypted in the source directory.

 Files are encrypted using a volume key, which is stored either within or outside the encrypted source directory.
 A password is used to decrypt this key.

+EncFS has been declared dormant with no further updates by Valient Gough, the developer, on its GitHub page in May 2024.
+They recommend using gocryptfs instead.